disqus/psycopg2-managed-connection/README.rst

 are deferred to the underlying ``libpq`` implementation, and default values can be specified using `libpq environment variables`_.

+tox_ is also supported as a test runner (if installed.)

 Testing with Docker
 ~~~~~~~~~~~~~~~~~~~